EvernodeXRPL/evernode-host/iaac/README.md

-# Welcome to your CDK TypeScript project
+# Automating Evernode Host Provisioning in AWS

-This is a blank project for CDK development with TypeScript.
+This repository contains the automation scripts for deploying the Evernode Host operator on AWS using the Infrastructure as Code (IaC) approach with AWS CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.